didip/shawty/README.md

 ## URL Shortener Service

-This simple service Base36 encodes URL and store them in file system.
+This service encodes URL in base-36 and store them in filesystem.

 It has 3 features: shorten, unshorten, and redirect.